Bassam-Jawish/music-app/README.md

 ## Features

-- The application show songs as a playlist with titles, artists and albumArts.
+- The application shows songs as a playlist with titles, artists and albumArts.

 - Listen to the song that you want and play and pause as you want.